Bird Collision Corps (BCC) in a Box

 TIMING: BCC runs for about 6 weeks during spring and fall migration (in Madison, it runs mid-April to June 1, and mid-September to November 1).
 The survey period should be set to capture the bulk of spring and fall bird migration through your area.
 Surveys should be completed by 9:30 AM to minimize the number of birds that are removed by scavengers.

-REGISTRATION: Volunteers sign up for a specific site on one or more days of the week, and will survey at their site on designated day(s) during the survey period.
+REGISTRATION: Volunteers sign up for a specific site on one or more days of the week and to survey at their site on designated day(s) during the survey period.
 For example, if Susan signs up for Mondays at the bank, she surveys every Monday at the bank before 9:30 AM each week during the survey period.

 Starting your own BCC program